GiggleLiu/tutorial-tensornetwork/notes/tnet.typ

   labeledge("A", (rel: (-1, 0)), "i")
   labeledge("E", (rel: (1, 0)), "n")
 })))
-This diagrammatic representation is more intuitive than the algebraic representation, which can be better seen from the following example.
+This diagrammatic representation offers significant advantages over algebraic notation by making the computational structure immediately visible.
+The connected indices represent summation variables, while unconnected indices correspond to the output tensor's dimensions.
+This visual clarity becomes particularly valuable when analyzing complex tensor contractions, as demonstrated in the following example.

 #exampleblock([
-*Example: Proving trace permutation rule*
+*Example: Proving the trace permutation rule*

-Let $A, B$ and $C$ be three square matrices with the same size.
-The trace permutation rule $tr(A B C) = tr(C A B) = tr(B C A)$ can be proved by the following tensor network diagram.
+Consider three square matrices $A$, $B$, and $C$ of the same dimension.
+The trace permutation rule states that $tr(A B C) = tr(C A B) = tr(B C A)$.
+This identity can be elegantly demonstrated using tensor network diagrams.

 #figure(canvas({
   import draw: *